 Feeding Ourselves and Others is a community partnership providing therapeutic food growing opportunities for people who have challenges including mental illness, addictions and/or criminal offences.
+The Project is sponsored by the John Howard Society of Victoria and is a unique partnership between the Society, Island Health, the Assertive Community Treatment Teams (ACT), Victoria Integrated Community Outreach Team (VICOT), the Victoria Integrated Court and the Seven Oaks Tertiary Care Facility.
 Our 14,580 square foot garden is located in front of Island Health’s Seven Oaks Care facility in the Blenkinsop Valley.
-Through this program, the participants gain useful skills and experience working in an organic garden, and are able to grow organic food for themselves and for donating to other disadvantaged people.
-They also have begun generating some income for themselves through the sale of their produce.
+Through this program, the participants gain useful skills and experience working in an organic garden, and are able to grow organic food for themselves and for donation to others in need.
+They also have begun generating some income for the project through produce sales.
 Finally, they develop stable and positive interactions with other participants and volunteer mentors, and are able to improve their physical and mental health in the process.

 "Working in the garden makes me feel human again."